My thanks to Bill Watson for providing much of the information on this page and for the pictures of his team raising one of the engines.

 The Blackburn B20 is one of the least known British aircraft designs of the Second World War.
 Although the project was abandoned in 1940 its existence was kept hidden until June 1945.
 What was so special about this aeroplane to warrant this level of secrecy?

 Between the World Wars, the design of flying boats had proceeded at a fantastic pace.
 By the mid-1930s giant four-engined flying boats such as the Shorts "C" class and the Boeing Clipper were on the drawing board.
 The need to keep the propellers clear of the water meant that such designs had deep fuselages, far from streamlined.
 One way around this problem was to mount the wings and engines high above the fuselage on a pylon or struts, such as in the Consolidated Catalina and Dornier Wal designs, but such installations still produced drag.
 In 1936 Major J.D.
 Rennie, chief seaplane designer for the Blackburn Aircraft Company put forward a revolutionary design to meet Air Ministry Specification R1/36.
 His radical idea was to have the entire bottom of the flying boat hull able to be extended downwards for landing and be retracted for flight, giving a slim streamlined fuselage and the promise of unprecedented speed for a flying boat.
+It should be noted that a similar concept had been used in the experimental Ursinus foatplane of 1916, built by Oskar Ursinus.
+It should also be noted that before designing the retracting-bottom flying boat Blackburn had built and flown the Sydney flying boat, with a pylon and strutted parasol wing that was very close in configuration to the later Consolidated Catalina.
+But being some five years earlier than the Catalina, the Sydney did not benefit from the development of more efficent alclad construction and the more powerful engines available to the Catalina.

 Three companies tendered designs for R1/36, along with the Blackburn proposal Saro and Supermarine both put forward projects (the Supermarine type 314 tendered was one of the last design projects RJ Mitchell had a hand in).
 The Air Ministry chose the Saro S36 Lerwick to meet specification R1/36 (the Lerwick proved an expensive failure, seeing only limited service and only 21 were produced), but was sufficiently impressed with the Blackburn design to authorise the building of two prototypes.
 It was originally intended to use two Bristol Hercules engines, but as design and construction commenced the design weight of the aircraft grew and it became obvious that to fully realise the high-speed potential of the B20 more powerful engines were needed.
 The only choice available was the Rolls-Royce Vulture 24 cylinder engine of 1,700 hp.
 When war broke out in 1939 the second prototype was cancelled and any chance of a production order was lost, factory resources were devoted to types already in production (Blackburn built Short Sunderland flying boats) and Consolidated Catalinas were purchased from the USA.
 This is understandable since at the time the pressing need was for aircraft to patrol the Atlantic approaches and seek out U-boats, the high speed of the B20 was simply not seen as an advantage.
 If you had told anyone in Coastal Command or the Admiralty that by mid-1940 the Atlantic seaboard from the far north of Norway to the Bay of Biscay would be in Nazi hands and used as bases for long-range FW Condor patrol aircraft and Ju88 long-range fighters you would have been laughed at!